From AI-based apps that can interpret a baby’s cry to bassinets that can soothe a grumpy baby, using technology to raise kids can be helpful.

 While the availability of technology is good for communicating one’s concerns with fellow parents on a forum or social media groups, technology cannot replace the care that humans can bestow.

-Another parent-assisting product is Snoo, an AI-equipped bassinet that claims to coddle and calm an agitated newborn, so that parent can get a good night’s sleep.
+Another parent-assisting product is Snoo, an AI-equipped bassinet that claims to coddle and calm an agitated newborn, so that a parent can get a good night’s sleep.
 Nanit, called an AI nanny, tries to find the reasons for a restless baby by learning the infant’s sleeping patterns.

 Muse is an AI-based parenting bot that uses machine learning and big data to try and help parents raise smarter kids.
 By corresponding with the parent, the program attempts to learn about the child enough to be able to predict the future happiness, earning potential, and even the life span of the child.